-The Appendix should include items such as a list of references cited and letters of support.
+The Appendix should include items such as a list of references cited, letters of support (e.g., to demonstrate institutional support for the project), and other supporting materials.
 In addition, if the research plan involves human subjects, please include a targeted/planned enrollment form, available for download from www.icrg.org.
+If your application is a resubmission, and based on a previous application to a Large Grant or other RFA, you may submit up to 2 pages outlining (a) previous critiques of your application and (b) how you have addressed these concerns/critiques.